Ernie O'Malley: Assistant chief of staff

 Lack of contact with Lynch was also a major problem: following a meeting of the IRA Executive on 15 July, none was held until 16–17 October.
-At that meeting Lynch informed O'Malley, to his relief, that Lynch would be moving his GHQ to Dublin and giving O'Malley command in the west; however, this did not happen.
-He also believed that Lynch's strategy of holding a defensive line in the south and locating IRA GHQ in County Cork made no sense: a concerted attack on Dublin should have been an early priority.
-This lack of ambition, he argued, demoralised both the IRA and its supporters, and allowed the "Staters" (the Irish Free State Army) to build up their strength in preparation for a gradual take-over of areas of the country dominated by "Irregulars" (the IRA).
+At that meeting Lynch informed O'Malley, to his relief, that he would be moving IRA GHQ to Dublin and giving O'Malley command in the west; however, this did not happen.
+O'Malley also believed that Lynch's strategy of holding a defensive line in the south and locating GHQ in County Cork made no sense: a concerted attack on Dublin should have been an early priority.
+This lack of ambition, he argued, demoralised both the IRA and its supporters, and it allowed the "Staters" (the Free State Army) to build up their strength in preparation for a gradual take-over of areas of the country dominated by "Irregulars" (the IRA).

-O'Malley expressed the view that to win the war, guerrilla tactics were insufficient.
+O'Malley expressed the view that, to win the war, guerrilla tactics were insufficient.
 Rather, the anti-treaty side needed to use more conventional warfare, with larger columns to drive the enemy out of towns and villages.
-He stated to Lynch that the destruction of communications, unless part of an immediate military operation, was folly, as it discouraged fighting spirit.
+He told Lynch that the destruction of communications, unless part of an immediate military operation, was folly, as it discouraged a fighting spirit.
 An uncoordinated struggle of scattered attrition, he wrote, was certain to lead to defeat.

+In late October, O'Malley issued an order that the names of all enemy officers or soldiers who had ill-treated prisoners or been party of Free State "murder gangs" were to be circulated to IRA units with a shoot-on-sight instruction.
+Among three generals named was Emmet Dalton, who, ironically, had been a schoolmate of O'Malley's.